pmcgrenery/WxBrief/README.md

 [JQuery](https://jquery.com/) This basic JQuery library was used to create the majority of the animations on the site.

-[JQueryUI](https://jqueryui.com/) This additional UI library from JQuery was added to the project to implement the accordian animation on the About page.
+[JQueryUI](https://jqueryui.com/) This additional UI library from JQuery was added to the project to implement the accordion animation on the About page.

 [Radar animation](https://github.com/rainviewer/rainviewer-api-example) This sample implementation from the Rainviewer API documentation was modified and used to create the animation of the radar and satellite on the Leaflet map.